 The project, which earned LEED-NC Silver, included preservation and adaptive reuse of the three original buildings.
 To enhance the grounds surrounding the Clayton home, careful recreation of the gardens and brick walkways was done to regain the charm of a southern heritage garden.
 All plant materials chosen for the garden would have been available in Houston in 1917

 The main house now contains library book stacks while the guest and carriage houses accommodate the offices of the Houston Public Library Foundation and a large meeting room, respectively.
 Restrained interventions preserve the integrity of the original buildings while muted colors and a simple material palette update the spaces for their new uses.
 The modern gestures — notably the meeting room added at the original garage — are functional and minimal, defined by simple volumes expressed in white brick that mirror the rhythms of the façade and echo its features.

 The grounds serve as a neighborhood park and as a Southern Heritage Garden: all the plantings were popular and available in Houston in the 1920s.
-The house is a Recorded Texas Historic Landmark, and the renovation is LEED Silver®.
+The house is a Recorded Texas Historic Landmark.

 Urban Land Institute 2010 Houston Development of Distinction Awards Finalist